======================================================================

 ================

-An aluminium atom has 13 electrons, arranged in an electron
+An aluminium atom has 13 electrons with an electron configuration of ,

-configuration of , with three electrons beyond a stable noble gas
+with three electrons beyond a stable noble gas configuration.

-energies of aluminium are far lower than the fourth ionization energy
+are far lower than the fourth ionization energy alone.
+Such an

-alone.
-Such an electron configuration is shared with the other
+electron configuration is shared with the other well-characterized

-its three outermost electrons in many chemical reactions (see below).
+electrons in many chemical reactions (see below).
+The

-The electronegativity of aluminium is 1.61 (Pauling scale).
+electronegativity of aluminium is 1.61 on the Pauling scale.

-A free aluminium atom has a radius of 143 pm.
-With the three outermost
+A free aluminium atom has an atomic radius of 143 pm.
+With the three

-electrons removed, the radius shrinks to 39 pm for a 4-coordinated
+outermost electrons removed, the radius shrinks to 39 pm for a

-pressure, aluminium atoms (when not affected by atoms of other
+temperature and pressure, aluminium atoms (when not affected by atoms

-elements) form a face-centered cubic crystal system bound by metallic
+of other elements) form a face-centered cubic crystal system bound by

-bonding provided by atoms' outermost electrons; hence aluminium (at
+metallic bonding provided by atoms' outermost electrons; hence,

-these conditions) is a metal.
-This crystal system is shared by many
+aluminium (at these conditions) is a metal.
+This crystal system is

-other metals, such as lead and copper; the size of a unit cell of
+shared by many other metals, such as lead and copper; the size of a

 boron has ionization energies too high to allow metallization,